jaxxstorm/leebriggs.co.uk/_posts/2018-11-07-kr8-kubernetes-config-mgmt.md

 ## kr8

 kr8 itself is the only component of the kr8 framework that we wrote at Apptio.
-It's purposes are:
+Its purposes are:

   - Discover clusters in a [hierarchical directory tree](https://github.com/apptio/kr8-configs/tree/master/clusters)
   - Discover components in a [components directory](https://github.com/apptio/kr8-configs/tree/master/components)